Wanjin-Li/iron-ml-ext-val/README.md

 1. ./12_additional_analysis_sq.R
 1. ./12_additional_analysis0_sq.R

-Due to privacy concerns, we are unable tp share the preprocessing scripts for RISE data.
+Due to privacy concerns, we are unable to share the preprocessing scripts for RISE data.